Havana-Nox/Stream_Cipher/readme.md

 # 🔐 Stream Cipher

-> Lightweight Java implementation of a stream cipher encryption system.

 🧪 This project demonstrates simple symmetric encryption using a custom stream cipher written in Java.
 It includes a basic GUI (Swing-based) for testing and visualizing the encryption/decryption process in real time.